loseth/Swiftens/docs/index.md

 ## Swiftens

+Status: Planning stage

-Temporary file for documentation - will be replaced with Jazzy documentation files.
+Temporary file for documentation - will be replaced with [Jazzy](https://github.com/realm/jazzy) documentation files.